observablehq/framework/examples/api/docs/index.md

     <div style="float: right">${Plot.legend({color: {domain: d3.extent(count, d => d / 2), nice: true }})}</div>
 </div>

 The sheer volume of requests that happened on midday January 27th becomes much more apparent with the new color encoding.
-From what we saw in the earlier heatmap, this trend is likely caused by the ${endpointLegend(`document/{id}@{version}`)} `document/{id}@{version}` endpoint.
+From what we saw in the earlier heatmap, this trend is likely caused by the ${endpointLegend(`document/{id}@{version}`)}&nbsp;`document/{id}@{version}` route.
 We can also filter our data in our heatmap to see if that theory is correct.

 ${routeDropdown}